TimBoleslawsky/data-science-vault/Notes/Distribution.md

 In this chapter, we discuss the distribution functions of discrete and continuous variables as well as the different forms of distribution.
 For the expected values and the variance of the different distributions look here: [[Expected Value & Variance]].

+Two important concepts evolve from these probability distributions: [[Likelihood and Posterior Distributions]].
 ## Distribution Functions
 Distribution functions answer the questions: *What is the probability of a specific value or range of values occurring?* and *What is the probability that the value is less than or equal to a certain number?*
 ### Probability Mass Function for Discrete Random Variables